Its picturesque charm has been putting Bruges on top of the bucket list of many travelers.

-This year I decided not to lose any time and decided to sort my mini-bucket list for 2015 by crossing out another country, Belgium.
+This year I decided not to lose any time and decided to sort my bucket list by crossing out another country, Belgium.
 It was sort of a spontaneous Christmas decision.
 Me and J. booked the flights and hotels just a few days earlier (booked a secret hotel again, I think I’m becoming hooked) and got about 20% off the normal price.
 Pretty good considering it was still holiday season!

 So right on the 1st of January we were landing in Belgium and Bruges was the first destination on the map!

 Bruges, or Brugge in Dutch, is the capital of West Flanders in the northwest of Belgium and once considered the most important commercial port in the world, specially for the trade of Flemish textiles.
 Although the port of Bruges-Zeebrugge still plays a major role in the economy of the country, today the old town of Bruges has lost the direct connection to the North Sea, but instead it has been discovered by tourists, being considered a World Heritage Site of UNESCO since 1999.